ck2e14/aesirax/TS/ROADMAP.md

 # DICOM Project Notes and Future Plans

+would be nice as well to implement object pooling.

 ## Current Limitations and Warnings

 -  **Large Pixel Data Handling**: Currently loading all pixel data into memory.
 Consider implementing a discard approach for memory efficiency.